ebayti/socialDiscounting/README.md

 # socialDiscounting

- Based on the work of Jones & Rachlin (2006), the project investigates how individuals' willingness to forgo personal rewards in favor of benefiting others decreases hyperbolically with increasing social distance.

 This repository contains the code and documentation for my first PhD project, which explores the phenomenon of Social Discounting.
 Jones & Rachlin (2006) demonstrated that individuals' willingness to forgo personal rewards in favor of benefiting others decreases hyperbolically with increasing social distance.
 In the current project, we will raise two questions:
 1- Is there a relationship between social discounting and temporal discounting?
 2- Do ambient temperature differences influence social discounting behavior?